aeon-php/automation/README.md

 Options:
-  -t, --tag=TAG                                          List only changes from given release -f, --format=FORMAT                                    How to format generated changelog, available formatters: "markdown", "html" [default: "markdown"]
+  -t, --tag=TAG                                          List only changes from given release
+      --tag-only-stable                                  Check SemVer stability of all tags and remove all unstable -f, --format=FORMAT                                    How to format generated changelog, available formatters: "markdown", "html" [default: "markdown"]
       --github-release-update                            Update GitHub release description if you have right permissions and release exists
       --github-file-update-path=GITHUB-FILE-UPDATE-PATH  Update changelog file directly at GitHub by reading existing file content and changing related release section.
 For example: --github-file-update-path=/CHANGELOG.md